PublicI/us-polling-places/data/Maine/README.md

 ### Notes

 The SoS provided this data but is unable to confirm that these were the finalized polling places that were used in this election.
+Several municipalties were consolidated after the 2012 election which means there would be some municipalities that are present in the 2012 file but not in the 2014-2018 data.